“The difference between successful people and very successful people is that very successful people say NO to almost everything.”

 6. Don’t be Apologetic When Refusing

 Your time is precious and so are your priorities and values.

-You don’t have to apologize for saving your time from something that you don’t want to do, neither do you have to be sorry for not doing something that is against your personal values.
+You don’t have to apologize for saving your time from something that you don’t want to do, and nor do you have to be sorry for not doing something that is against your personal values.

 We have a tendency to say “sorry” often where it is not necessarily needed.
 Next time commit to standing your ground without being sorry about it.

 It all becomes much easier when you have your boundaries clearly defined.

 When you are mentally clear about your personal space and personal boundaries, others will begin to notice it and respect it (if they are even half-decent human beings they’ll respect your space and choices.)